matrix-org/matrix-spec-proposals/proposals/2403-knock.md

   ```
   a.
 If `membership` is `knock`:
     i.
 If the `join_rule` is anything other than `knock`, reject.
     ii.
-If `sender` matches `state_key`, reject.
+If `sender` does not match `state_key`, reject.
     iii.
-If the `sender`'s current membership state is not `join`, reject.
+If the `sender`'s membership is not `ban` or `join`, allow.
     iv.
-If the *target user*'s membership is not `ban` or `join`, allow.
-    v.
 Otherwise, reject.
   ```

   Note that:
+    - The `sender` field in the event is set to the user ID of the knocking user, not any other user in the room that belongs to a homeserver that the knocking user is using to inject into the room DAG.
+This is separate from an invite membership event, where the `sender` is the inviter and the `state_key` is the invitee.
-    - a.ii is justified as it doesn't make sense for a user that is already in the room to knock.
+    - a.ii is justified as one user should not be able to knock on behalf of another user.
-    - a.iii is justified as an event should be rejected if it was sent by someone not in the room (note the sender of a knock event is the homserver that's in the room, rather than the homeserver knocking).
-    - a.iv is justified as knocks should be allowed if the knocking user has been banned from the room, or they're already in the room.
+    - a.iii is justified as knocks should not be allowed if the knocking user has been banned from the room, or if they are already in the room.
     - Knocks are not restricted by power level like invites are.
 The `join_rules` are already used to enforce whether someone can or cannot knock.